vivek06298/quiz_master_next/README.md

 # Quiz And Survey Master (Formerly Quiz Master Next)
-// first readme changed while commit from branch master Easily and quickly add quizzes, tests, and surveys to your WordPress site.
+// first readme changed while commit from branch dev-vivek Easily and quickly add quizzes, tests, and surveys to your WordPress site.

 ## Getting Started